imagej/imagej.github.io/_pages/scripting/parameters.md

     #@ Integer (label="An integer!", value=15, persist=false) someInt

-{% include warning-box content='Currently, "two scripts which declare the same parameter name, even with different types, will stomp each other."
+{% include notice icon="warning" content='Currently, "two scripts which declare the same parameter name, even with different types, will stomp each other."
 See [1](https://github.com/scijava/scijava-common/issues/193).' %}

 ### Visibility